mattermost/docs/source/deployment/sso-saml-okta.rst

 	.. image:: ../../source/images/okta_8_view_instructions.PNG

 12. Take note of **Identity Provider Single Sign-On URL** (also known as **SAML SSO URL**), and the Identity Provider Issuer, as both may be needed to configure SAML for Mattermost.
-Additionally, ensure you **download the X.509 Certificate file** and save it.
-You may need to upload it to Mattermost at a later step.
+Additionally, ensure you download the X.509 Certificate file and save it.
+You may need to upload it to Mattermost in a later step.

 	.. image:: ../../source/images/okta_9_view_instructions.PNG